MicrosoftDocs/defender-docs/defender-xdr/access-den-graph-api.md

   - recommendedHuntingQueries

 > [!NOTE]
 > These fields will soon be available in Graph v1.0 endpoint.
-For more details, see [Microsoft Graph REST API v1.0](/graph/api/resources/security-incident)
+For more information, see [Microsoft Graph REST API v1.0](/graph/api/resources/security-incident)

 Your approach to consuming Defender Experts Notifications from the API will vary depending on the downstream system you intend to use and your specific requirements.
-However, the following is a basic implementation to help you get started:
+However, the following steps are a basic implementation to help you get started:

 **Starting from incidents in the Graph API**